cfpb/design-system/docs/pages/typography.md

           ABCDEFGHIJKLMNOPQRSTUVWXYZ<br>
           abcdefghijklmnopqrstuvwxyz<br>
           0123456789</h4>
-        variation_name: ''
+        variation_name: ""
-    variation_group_description:
-      We recently updated our primary brand typeface to Source Sans 3, a typeface included in the [U.S. Web Design System](https://designsystem.digital.gov/components/typography/).
+    variation_group_description: In July 2025, we updated our typeface from Avenir Next to Source Sans 3, a typeface included in the [U.S. Web Design System](https://designsystem.digital.gov/components/typography/).
 With
       letters that are slender but open, Source Sans 3 has a simple and approachable look.